ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 The transform block will be used only to pass the tracked changes at the end of the reindexing.

 If you don't pass any block a default proc will be used.
 It will simply pull the current record/document from the DB and index it in the new index, or delete the elasticsearch document from the new index in case of a `'delete'` action.
 That's fine when you don't change the structure of your models, and change only the `flex_source` method for example.
 But if you delete or rename models, it will fail.
-In that case you could alias the models or split the change in 2 deploys, or you  must pass an explicit block that will receive as usual the action and the document hash pulled from the old elasticsearch index at the moment of the change: you must do the changes in the document (like changing the type for example, or reindexing some other record, etc.) and return the proper result {% see 4.6#transform_block %}.
+In that case you could alias the models or split the changes in 2 deploys, or you  must pass an explicit block that will receive as usual the action and the document hash pulled from the old elasticsearch index at the moment of the change: you must do the changes in the document (like changing the type for example, or reindexing some other record, etc.) and return the proper result {% see 4.6#transform_block %}.

 #### Full Reindex